 Jason Hsu, M.D.Retina Specialist, Attending Surgeon

 Timothy G. Murray, M.D.President

 Age-Related Macular Degeneration, Refresh

-Behind the cornea, the center part of your eye is filled with vitreous gel.
-Behind that is the retina, a thin layer of light-sensitive nerve tissue.
-It plays a big role in sight: Light enters the retina from the front of eye, the retina changes it to electrical impulses and sends those into the optic nerve, which in turn sends impulses to the brain, which tells you what you are seeing.
+Behind the cornea and iris, there is the center part cavity of your eye, which is filled with something called vitreous gel.
+Go beyond that to the back of the eye and there’s the retina, a thin layer of light-sensitive nerve tissue.
+It plays a big role in sight: Light reaches the retina from the front of your eye, (You may want to mention that light is focused on to the retina by an inner lens that is located behind the iris) the retina changes it to electrical impulses and passes those along to the optic nerve, which in turn sends the impulses to your brain so you can see.

 Inside the retina is a small, central area called the macula.
 The macula is responsible for what you can see when you look directly in front of you, as well as the ability to discern fine detail and color.